Skip to main content

 You have the freedom to write about whatever you want.
 When something big happens, write about it.
 Or do daily reflections.
 It’s totally personal.

 Not sure what to write?
 Try prompts.
 Ask yourself questions like: “What am I grateful for today?” or “What did I learn from a recent challenge?”
-This can help uncover things you might not have noticed.
+This can also help you uncover things you might not have noticed.
+Once you’ve written something, review it with an open mind.
+Look for patterns, themes, or how things have shaped you – this adds another level of meaning.

 Remember: don’t be hard on yourself.
 Journaling is about being aware and growing.
 Embrace the messiness.
 Explore your thoughts without judgment.
 Use your journal as a safe space to confront your fears, celebrate successes, and understand yourself better.